 Diverse Academies adheres to advice in conjunction with the School Admission Appeals Code, the School Admissions Code and other laws that affect admissions and admission appeals in England.

 Fair Access Protocol

-Our academies participate in the Fair Access Protocol,

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1001153/Fair_access_protocols.pdf which is implemented by each academy's respective Local Authority and is set out in the Admissions Code 2021 at point 3.14 onwards.
+Our academies participate in the Fair Access Protocol which is implemented by each academy's respective Local Authority and is set out in the School Admissions Code at point 3.14 onwards.